bebraw/ghw/README.md

-# ghw - Converts your Github wiki to gh-pages
+# ghw - Converts your GitHub wiki to gh-pages

-This tool makes it possible for you to serve the content of your Github wiki pages using gh-pages.
+This tool makes it possible for you to serve the content of your GitHub wiki pages using gh-pages.
 This allows you to customize the UI and aggregate information (ie. localized versions) within the same site.

 ## Dependencies